 - If not selected, the optimization is unconstrained and the software calculates the optimum sampling point for each eye independently of the other eyes. - If selected the optimization is constrained so that all sampling points are the same.
-When Optimize Receiver is not selected the sampling phase text boxes are enabled.
+When Optimize Receiver is not selected the sampling phase text boxes are enabled according to OIF and IEEE standards.